Get File Version in PowerShell

 to get the file version in PowerShell.

-The following command gets the file version number of a file C:\Windows\System32\ActionCenter.dll
+The following command gets the file version number of the C:\Windows\System32\ActionCenter.dll

 (Get-Command C:\Windows\System32\ActionCenter.dll).FileVersionInfo.FileVersion